 In recent years there has been a flurry of research in the area of sensor networks.
-Some of the most important issues addressed include network self-configuration [4], data discovery [9, 12] and in-network query processing [14, 10, 30, 17].

-The benefits of in-network data aggregation are investigated in [14, 17, 30].
-The main idea is to build an aggregation tree which the results will follow.
-Non-leaf nodes of the tree aggregate the values of their children before transmitting the aggregate result to their parents.
-In [17] additional issues are also addressed, such as determining when a node becomes $active^2$ and designing query processing techniques for aggregates with different characteristics.
+Some of the most important issues addressed include network self-configuration [2] and data discovery [10, 13].
+In-network data aggregation is investigated in [8, 11, 15, 18, 30].
+The main idea is to build an aggregation tree, which partial results will follow.
+Non-leaf nodes of the tree aggregate the values of their children before transmitting the aggregate result to their parents, thus reducing substantially the number of messages in the network.

 Sensor nodes are small devices that "measure" their environment and communicate streams of low-level values to a base station for further processing and archiving.
 These streams are then used to construct a higher-level model of the environment.
-This process makes historical data equally important to current values [8].
+This process makes historical data equally important to current values [7].
 In this paper we propose approximation as a less intrusive data reduction method that is more suited for applications in which a long-term historical record of measurements from each sensor is required.

-Recently, there has been increasing interest in studying the general principles over continuous queries in data streams [6, 13, 20, 28, 31].
-Olston et. al in [21, 2] study the tradeoff between precision and performance when querying replicated, cached data.
-In [3] the users register continuous queries with strict precision constraints at a central stream processor, which, in turn installs filters at the remote data sources.
+Recently, there has been increasing interest in studying the general principles over continuous queries in data streams [4, 14, 21, 28, 31].
+The work of [23] studies the trade-off between precision and performance when querying replicated, cached data.
+In [22] the users register continuous queries with strict precision constraints at a central stream processor, which, in turn installs filters at the remote data sources.
 These filters adapt to changes in the streams to minimize update rates.
-An online algorithm for minimizing the update cost while the query can be answered within an error bound is presented in [26].
-The authors of [25] study a probabilistic query evaluation method that places appropriate confidence in the query answer to quantify the uncertainty of the recorded data values.
+The work in [8] investigates the optimal assignment of error filters in order to minimize the bandwidth consumption of continuous aggregate queries in sensor networks.
+An online algorithm for minimizing the update cost while the query can be answered within an error bound is presented in [16].
+The authors of [6] study a probabilistic query evaluation method that places appropriate confidence in the query answer to quantify the uncertainty of the recorded data values.